adambiltcliffe/codex/readme.md

-Declare an attack that destroys all possible attack targets with triggers (obliterate vs Lawbringer Gryphon) Check stealth abilities vs tower still work correctly when retarget after initial target dies Flyer with stealth/unstoppable abilities doesn't fly over AA units Dancer tokens don't flip if you stop the music while they're polymorphed or copying something Units which sacrifice as a cost have the ability resolve before triggers (eg. bugblatter)
+Declare an attack that destroys all possible attack targets with triggers (obliterate vs Lawbringer Gryphon) Check stealth abilities vs tower still work correctly when retarget after initial target dies Flyer with stealth/unstoppable abilities doesn't fly over AA units Attacker with stealth and unstoppable still triggers tower (check this is right) Dancer tokens don't flip if you stop the music while they're polymorphed or copying something Units which sacrifice as a cost have the ability resolve before triggers (eg. bugblatter)